 Ideas take root

-The VRPs seemed quite relieved that they had a video to show eager participants from the village, while it was hard to keep their attention earlier.
+The VRPs seemed quite relieved that they had a video to show eager participants from the village, as it was hard to keep their attention otherwise.
 They also found that the farmers seemed more easily satisfied with the information they were able to see in the video.
 I am confident that we will see at least 40 per cent increase in adoption of best practices we have shared this year, said Madan Thakur, VRP of the Gulab Jeevika Gram Sangathan, who had been a VRP since last four years and has now started using the Digital Green videos to aid his work.

-To see what farmers are saying about the Digital Green videos and the practical application of the information in their fields I visited a few farms.
+To see what farmers are saying about Digital Green videos and the practical application of the information in their fields I visited a few farms.
 Pavitri Devi, 60 and her two daughters-in-law saw a video that introduced them to the Systematic Rice Intensification (SRI) method for paddy cultivation at the SHG meeting they had been going to.

-Though this was shown about two weeks into the sowing season, they were so convinced by what they saw in the video that they coaxed Pavitri Devis husband, Bissun Dev Yadav, 65, to go and watch it at another dissemination in their village.
+Though this was shown about two weeks into the sowing season, they were so convinced by what they saw in the video that they coaxed Pavitri Devi’s husband, Bissun Dev Yadav, 65, to go and watch it at another dissemination in their village.

-Bissun Dev proudly showed us the paddy crop sown line by line with a distance of one foot each between each seedling.
-Each of the seedling is showing great promise and this method was indeed less labour intensive, he shared.
-I am hopeful of reaping more grain per square feet in this part of his field than the other which I had sown in the traditional manner, before I had seen the video, he added.
+Bissun Dev proudly showed us the paddy crop sown line-by-line with a distance of one foot each between each seedling.
+Each of the seedlings is showing great promise and this method was indeed less labour intensive, he shared.
+I am hopeful of reaping more grain per square feet in this part of his field than the other which I had sown in the traditional manner before I had seen the video, he added.

 A fertile ground for positive change

-mandates them to spend about 75 per cent of their time in the field, interacting with the farmer communities, imparting information about sustainable agriculture.
-They shared with me their enthusiasm about the Digital Green videos.
-Since May we had been spending hours going house-to-house trying to explain the SRI method and vermi compost and convince farmers to use, surveying the fields under the hot sun, shared Anjana.
-But soon as the farmers had seen the videos, the farmers had been convinced about the same things and started using them in their fields, added an excited Anjana.
+mandates them to spend about 75 per cent of their time in the field, interacting with the farming communities, imparting information about sustainable agriculture.
+They shared with me their enthusiasm about Digital Green videos.
+Since May we had been spending hours going house-to-house trying to explain the SRI method and vermicompost and convincing farmers to use them.
+We had been surveying the fields under the hot sun, shared Anjana.
+But soon as the farmers had seen the videos, the farmers were convinced and adopted the practices in their fields, added an excited Anjana.

 As I sat at the video dissemination training in the neighbouring Darbhanga district on the last day of the trip, I was happy to note about 20 more VRPs enthusiastically learning to use the Pico projectors.
-Im sure they will soon introduce new and sustainable methods of agriculture among their peers and would help the farmers get better output for their hard work in the fields and reap a better future for their families.
+I’m sure they will soon introduce new and sustainable methods of agriculture among their peers and would help the farmers get better output for their hard work in the fields and reap a better future for their families.